ITU - TELECOMMUNICATION STANDARDIZATION SECTOR (ITU-T)

 The ITU-T's mission is to ensure an efficient and on-time production of high quality standards (Recommendations) covering all fields of telecommunications.

 IEEE Participation in ITU-T

-IEEE is a sector member of the ITU-T. For more information about IEEE's participation in the ITU-T contact the International Program Office.
+IEEE is a sector member of the ITU-T. For more information about IEEE's participation in the ITU-T contact the Global Activities Office.